Monthly Archives: August 2019

 “Luce” Trailer and Poster

-The situation in the story is an interesting one because we have the appearance of a perfect student named Luce, played by Kelvin Harrison, Jr. His teacher, Harriet Wilson, played by Octavia Spencer, suspects him to be violent.
+The situation in the story is interesting because we appear to see a perfect student named Luce, played by Kelvin Harrison Jr. His teacher, Harriet Wilson, played by Octavia Spencer, suspects him to be violent.

-Co-written and directed by Julius Onah, Luce is a smart psychological thriller and adapted from JC Lee’s play of the same name.
-Lee co-wrote the screenplay with Onah.
+Julius Onah co-wrote and directed Luce, a smart psychological thriller adapted from JC Lee’s play of the same name.
+Lee also co-wrote the screenplay with Onah.

 Onah talked about collaborating with Lee on the screenplay, “Despite how different we are on some levels, we have a similar sensibility when it comes to storytelling and the way we want to explore ideas and issues.
 Neither of us want to tell stories that are prescriptive or didactic in how they explore complex social issues.
 We both want to ask people to consider their blind spots, and to recognize their experience of the world will never be identical with anyone else’s.”